 About the case – disclosing health data to providers of tracking technologies led to administrative fines

-The data protection shortcomings related to Yliopiston Apteekki’s online pharmacy were initially brought to the attention of the Office of the Data Protection Ombudsman by a PhD researcher at the University of Turku.
-In the course of conducting research on web analytics, the researcher had identified certain data protection concerns concerning the use of tracking technologies on the websites of Finnish online pharmacies and certain other healthcare entities.
-The Office of the Data Protection Ombudsman is also currently investigating similar data protection shortcomings involving other Finnish online pharmacies.
+The data protection shortcomings related to Yliopiston Apteekki’s online pharmacy were initially brought to the attention of the Office of the Data Protection Ombudsman (ODPO) by a PhD researcher at the University of Turku.
+In the course of conducting research on web analytics, the researcher had identified certain data protection issues related to the use of tracking technologies on the websites of Finnish online pharmacies and certain other healthcare-adjacent entities.
+Currently, the ODPO is also investigating similar data protection shortcomings involving other Finnish online pharmacies.

 The decision is not yet final, and Yliopiston Apteekki has announced its intention to appeal to the Administrative Court.